Amendments to the Constitution of Canada: Debate

+Failed attempts

 The 1987 Meech Lake Accord, a package of constitutional amendments, intended to address Quebec's objections to the Constitution Act, 1982, failed in 1990 when it was not ratified by all ten provincial governments.
 The last attempt at a comprehensive package of constitutional amendments was the Charlottetown Accord, which arose out of the failure of the Meech Lake Accord.
 The Charlottetown Accord was defeated in a national referendum in 1992.